frederic-perez/AmE-dictionary/data/idioms.md

 __B-Team__
 __baby boomer__
 __baby step__ :two::hammer:
+__back and forth__
+__back at square one__ :dart:
 __back atcha__ An exclamation used to express the same sentiment back to the original speaker; same as “you too” and “same to you.” (“atcha” is a colloquial contraction of “t you.”)
 Primarily heard in US, South Africa. _A: “I hope you have a great day!”
 B: “Back atcha, buddy!”_
 __back in the day__ :two: At a time in the past that is remembered with fondness or nostalgia.
 __back on (one’s) feet__ :two: __1__ In good health again after a period of injury or illness. _Jill is happy to be back on her feet again after her hospital stay._ __2__ No longer in a precarious financial situation. _Now that I’ve paid off my credit card debt, I’m finally back on my feet._
 __back on the horse__
+__back out (of something)__ _If he’d had an honorable way to back out of the job, he would have._
 __back out__
 __back to back__
-__back to basics__
+__back to basics__ :two::hammer:
 __back to the salt mines__ Back to one’s job or daily work, especially when it is very hard or unpleasant.
 (Workers in salt mines were often slaves and prisoners.)
 Sometimes used humorously. _I’m not excited to get back to the salt mines on Monday._
 __back-of-the-envelope ideas__ Rough ideas.
-__backpedal__ :two: To quickly and often abruptly reverse or retreat from one’s position or opinion on a given subject.
+__backpedal__ :three: To quickly and often abruptly reverse or retreat from one’s position or opinion on a given subject.
 Refers to pedaling backwards on a bicycle (done to apply the brakes on fixed-gear bikes), or to taking quick, backward steps, as in football or boxing. _The actor had to backpedal when he let slip a racist remark during the press conference._
 __backslider__ One who reverts or relapses into bad habits, unethical or immoral behavior, or criminal activity. _We’ve tried to help her quit smoking, but she’s a bit of a backslider._
 __backwater__
 __bad blood__ :two::hammer:
+__bad boy__
 __bad omen__ A sign, either real or imagined, of ill fortune or catastrophe in the future. _It was a bad omen when my girlfriend broke up with me the day before my final exams._
 __bad press__ :three: Negative or unflattering coverage by the media. _Drones get a lot of bad press._
 __bad word__ A euphemism for profanity.
 A curse or swear word. _You just said a bad word!
 I’m telling mom!_ _Cat says bad words._
 __badass__ :three::hammer:
 __baddie__ __1__ The antagonist or enemy in a book, film, video game, etc. _Bowser is the main baddie who’s always causing trouble for Mario and Luigi._ __2__ Someone or something that is deemed negative or harmful. _Sean is in time-out because he was being a baddie today._
 __badgering the witness__ Term used when an attorney is questioning a witness on the stand, and is being unduly snide or pushy, or bullies the witness to answer the question.
 When an attorney badgers a witness, the other side will use an objection to seek the judge’s intervention.
+__bae__ _slang_ One’s romantic partner.
+Often used as a term of endearment. _I don’t have any plans tonight—just staying home with bae._
 __bag of tricks__ All the clever methods by which someone achieves something.
 __bag__ :three: __2__ _v_ To get or obtain something. _Hey, when you go to that event, be sure to bag some cupcakes for us!_ _World’s Strongest Man bags new job._
 __balancing act__